rbeauchamp/Swashbuckle.OData/README.md

         SwaggerConfig.Register(edmModel);
     }

-Note that, currently, the <code>ODataSwaggerProvider</code> assumes a ODataServiceRoute of "odata".
+Note that, currently, the <code>ODataSwaggerProvider</code> assumes an ODataServiceRoute of "odata".